tedneward/Azgaarnoth/Magic/Spells/prismatic-ray.md

 Casters choose which variant they are using at the time of its casting.

-***At Higher Levels***.
-When you cast this spell using a spell slot of 6th level or higher, the damage increases by 1d10 for each slot level above 5th.
+***At Higher Levels.*** When you cast this spell using a spell slot of 6th level or higher, the damage increases by 1d10 for each slot level above 5th.
 No one damage type can be increased by more than 1d10.